Emoghena/DataScience/README.md

 ![LT Scholarship Badge](/images/Bertelsmann+Badge+Phase+1_12.1.2020.jpg)

+## Day 57 - 2021-02-05
+:bulb: Repeated combinatorics and read about Django REST APIs.
+<br/><br/>

+## Day 56 - 2021-02-04
+:bulb: Today I learned more about highcharts and all the options the different diagrams have.
+I also implemented a dark/light theme for highcharts.
+In the evening I tried to make the highcharts dynamic and loaded realtime data from the web, parsed it and put it in a chart.
+It works on my local machine and suddenly - boom - it did not show up longer on my webserver.
+I looked at the code but found no error.
+It took two episodes of GoT...
+Guess what?
+No program error.
+No coding mistake.
+Apache choked.
+After a restart it works again.
+Remember: it's not always your fault...
+<br/><br/>

 ## Day 55 - 2021-02-03
 :bulb: I found the misconfiguration and started a new install of my webapp.
 It already has dark/light mode, responsiveness - it works on Desktop, iPhone and Huawei P40 pro, and the first chart which reads the planetary k-index and displays as a bar chart.
 The service is up - only in german at the moment, but localisation is the next topic - and can be found at www.aurorafox.de.
 Yeay!
+<br/><br/>

+## Day 54 - 2021-02-02
+:bulb: I created the legal pages for my webapp, then I tried to copy the files from my local django installation to my webserver.
+This seems to be not so straightforward and destroyed the webserver.
+I will try again tomorrow... it was a long day with a lot of work.
+<br/><br/>

+## Day 53 - 2021-02-01
+:bulb: Started a data scuence bootcamp in python at udemy.
+Making good progress so far.
+<br/><br/>

+## Day 52 - 2021-01-31
+:bulb: I managed to get a static barchart (chart.js) in my django/html page.
+After that I searched for some information to feed it with data fron the web and found an excellent video at youtube.
+This guy shows how to make a covid-19 (this word makes me aggressive...) dashboard with chart.js and highcharts.com.
+He uses a jupyter notebook for fiddling and testing and then put the code in his django website.
+Great!
+Have a look at it https://www.youtube.com/watch?v=yRjteiImIWw
+:bulb: Part two of my work: I managed to download KP-Data from Space Weather Prediction Center, parsed it and put it in a dynamically created chart.
+Very satisfying to see what can be done with 12 lines of python code.
+<br/><br/>

+## Day 51 - 2021-01-30
+:bulb: I added dark/light theme switching for my Django webapp and created custom visualization components in bootstrap.
+CSS is still a miracle, but it is getting better every day.
+Now trying to query XLS/SQL to get data for my charts in python.
 <br/><br/>

 ## Day 44 - 2021-01-23